 I had chosen the route to Viborg because I have cycled passed Viborg before.
 Which I wrote about in Cycletrippin – Long ride from Aalestrup to Tonder

 I finally got to Aalborg, the Airbnb I was staying in was on the main road into town from the south, I had said I will be there by 19:00, I still had some time so I cycled down to the city center and the harbour area.
 It was down at the harbour I got my first puncture.
 Before fixing the puncture I was filming a truck putting a boat in the water.

-I fixed my puncture, this is something every cyclist should know how to do, at the same time I fixing my puncture I checked my stock of inner tubs, I thought I needed to get more.
-I cycled around the town tills I found a cycling shop, while I was there I checked my tire pressure and made sure they were ok for tomorrow’s ride and I bought a few more innertubes.
+I fixed my puncture.
+This is something every cyclist should know how to do; simultaneously, I fixed my puncture, checked my stock of inner tubes, and thought I needed to get more.
+So I cycled around the town tills.
+I found a cycling shop.
+While I was there, I checked my tire pressure and made sure they were ok for tomorrow’s ride, and I bought a few more innertubes.